-Motion-tracking technology takes the already next-generation technology in the Oculus Rift and takes it unto a next-next-generation territory unheard of in previous gaming rigs.
-Sitting down and being immersed is enough—being able to walk around and use your gun like it’s real complete the immersive effect.
+Motion-tracking technology takes the already next-generation technology in the Oculus Rift and takes it into a next-next-generation territory unheard of in previous gaming rigs.
+Sitting down and being immersed is enough—being able to walk around and use your gun like it’s real completes the immersive effect.

 It’s almost scary.